quananhle/Python/Software Engineering Practicing/Leetcode/Apple/451. Sort Characters By Frequency/README.md

 class Solution:
     def frequencySort(self, s: str) -> str:
         # Priority Queue with Heap
-        #### Time Complexity: O(N), traverse through the length of input s
-        #### Space Complexity: O(N), constant space required for HashMap to store 26 characters, but output may keep up to the size of input s

         # Using reverse sliding
         counter = collections.Counter(s)